 What about Depreciation Recapture?

-If over the life of your residential rental property, you claimed depreciation, you will need to recapture that deduction on the Form 4797.
-Even if you did not take the depreciation deduction the IRS still requires you to report the amount that could have been taken.
-To report this within the program, please follow this path:
+If over the life of your residential rental property, you claimed depreciation, you will need to recapture that deduction.
+Even if you did not take the depreciation deduction, the IRS still requires you to report the amount that could have been taken.
+Depreciation cannot be excluded under the home sale exclusion and is taxed as unrecaptured Section 1250 gain (up to 25%).

 - Federal

-- Income (select my forms)
+- Income (Select my forms)

 - Less Common Income

-Also, if the property was held for longer than a year, the property type will be indicated as “Part III – Section 1250”.
+Note: If the property was held for longer than a year, the property type will be indicated as “Part III – Section 1250”.

-You may read more about Depreciation Recapture, here.
+You may read more about Depreciation Recapture here.